About therapies and supports for autistic children

 Some therapies and supports combine elements of behavioural and developmental therapies and supports.

-Often a combined approach is the most effective, because it brings together characteristics of several effective therapies and supports.
-For example, any behavioural therapy or support will work better if it’s also family-based and includes developmental therapies or supports that focus on learning skills.
+A combined approach can often help a lot, because it brings together the most useful ideas and techniques from several therapies and supports.
+For example, any behavioural therapy or support will be more effective if it’s also family-based and includes developmental therapies or supports that focus on learning skills.

 Combined therapies and supports are supported by recent research.